motnip/tomaSh/README.md

 <work> in progess...</work>

 ## How to install
-Rename the file from bash_functions to .bash_functions and copy this snippet in your .*rc file or profile and source it!
+Rename the file from bash_[functions, alias, envart] to .bash_[functions, alias, envart] and copy this snippet in your .*rc file or profile and source it!
 Enjoy!

 ```bash
 #########################